-Verbesina alternifolia (L.) Britton ex Kearney is the correct and accepted scientific name for this species.
-It was listed as such by Thomas Henry Kearney in Bulletin of the Torrey Botanical Club (New York) in 1893 (page 485) (I read through this publication and I don’t see where Nathaniel Lord Britton’s name is mentioned.
-It only mentioned Actinomeris squarrosa Nutt. as a previous name).
+Verbesina alternifolia (L.) Britton ex Kearney is the accepted scientific name for this species.
+It was listed as such by Thomas Henry Kearney in Bulletin of the Torrey Botanical Club (New York) in 1893.
+He mentions Nathaniel Lord Britton as naming the species.
 This species was first named Coreopsis alternifolia by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Verbesina L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 350 accepted species in the Verbesina genus (as of 6-3-21 when I wrote this page).
-It is a member of the plant family Asteraceae with 1,666 genera.
-These figures could change as updates are made by POWO.
-The number of genera in the family goes up and down quite often.
+As of 12-2-22 when this page was last updated, Plants of the World Online by Kew lists 350 accepted species in the Verbesina genus.
+It is a member of the plant family Asteraceae with 1,689 genera.
+These figures could change as updates are made on POWO.
+The number of genera in the family fluctuates quite often.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

-I found a nice colony of Wingstem (Verbesina alternifolia) on a friend’s farm on September 12 in 2019.
+I found a nice colony of Verbesina alternifolia (Wingstem) on a friend’s farm on September 12 in 2019.
 There aren’t any of this species growing on my farm, but I do have Verbesina virginica (White Crownbeard, Frostweed).
 Both have winged stems which are always a great indicator you have found a species of Verbesina.
-I found another colony in the woods of another friend’s farm in May of 2020 but they weren’t flowering so I am not 100% sure which species the plants were.
-I was unable to go back to that location in 2020 when they were flowering, so hopefully, I can do that in 2021.
+I found another colony in the woods on another friend’s farm in May of 2020 but they weren’t flowering so I am not 100% sure which species the plants were.
+I Haven’t gone back to that neck of the woods since 2020.

 Missouri Plants includes three species of Verbesina in the state of Missouri.
 The only one I haven’t seen is Vesbesina helianthoides (Yellow Crownbeard) which flowers from May-October.
 Verbesina alternifolia and Vesbesina virginica flowers August-October.